openpnp/openpnp/GcodeDriver.md

 ```

 ### Axis Transforms
 * NegatingTransform: For machines with dual nozzles controlled by a single Z motor in a seesaw configuration.
-This works for rank and pinion drives and belt drives.
+This works for rack and pinion drives and belt drives.
 It does not work for cam based drives.
 See the examples above for usage.
 * CamTransform: Not yet finished, but will allow use of dual nozzles controlled by a single Z motor in a cam configuration.

 # Troubleshooting